Bank Holiday Delivery: Order by 2:30pm on Wednesday 30th April to receive your order before the Bank Holiday. Subject to prescriber approval.

 - Can prevent feelings of sickness

-- May be used to treat symptoms of a migraine
+- Can be used to treat symptoms of a migraine

 - 100% genuine medication